 In November 2018, ASoP purchased additional land for \$500,000 (Burnside property) and subsequently sold easement rights to the City of Portland.
-(Proceeds from sale are included in other income in the statement of activities.)
+(Proceeds from sale are reported as gain on sale in the statement of activities.)
 ASoP's long term plans are to conserve and manage the property.
 Other conservation property includes the Hilltop property acquired in July 2007 for \$482,953.